CCI-Tools/cate/doc/source/op_specs/use_cases/UC09-GUI.rst

 #.
 The user selects options (multiple datasets).
 #.
 The user clicks a button to execute.
 #.
 The Toolbox displays side-by-side animations.
 #.
+The user clicks a button to save the animated maps as GIF files.
+#.
 The user selects the operation :doc:`Product-Moment Correlation (Pearson) <../data-intercomparison/correlation-analysis/op_spec_product-moment-correlation>` (operation category :doc:`Data Intercomparison <../data-intercomparison/op_spec_category_data-intercomparison>`, operation subcategory :doc:`Correlation Analysis <../data-intercomparison/correlation-analysis/op_spec_subcategory_correlation-analysis>`).
 #.
 The user selects options (map).
 #.
 The user clicks a button to execute.
 #.
 The Toolbox performs a pixel-by-pixel correlation between the two twodimensional time series, and generates a correlation map displayed on the screen.
 #.
-The user clicks a button to save the output.
+The user clicks buttons to save the map (PNG) as well as the correlation statistics (ASCII).

 Operations UC9